miurahr/py7zr/docs/py7zr.rst

    :noindex:

    The class for reading 7z files.
-See section :ref:`sevenzipfile-objects` for constructor details.
+See section :ref:`sevenzipfile-object` for constructor details.

+.. class:: ArchiveInfo

+   Class used to represent information about an information of an archive file.
+   :ref:`archiveinfo-object`.

-.. class:: ArchiveFile
+.. class:: FileInfo

-   Class used to represent information about a member of an archive.
-Instances of this class are returned by iteration of :attr:`files_list` of :class:`SevenZipFile` objects.
+    Class used to represent information about a member of an archive file.
-   Most users of the :mod:`py7zr` module should not create these, but only use those created by this module.
-   :ref:`archivefile-objects`.
+   :ref:`fileinfo-objects`.

 .. function:: is_7zfile(filename)